TL;DR

 How to check the output

-• Generate all 9, lay them out 3x3, squint.
-If one image jumps out as off-style, regenerate it with the style spine reinforced.
+- Generate all 9, lay them out 3x3, and squint.
+If one jumps out as off-style, regenerate it with the style spine reinforced.

-• Verify color palette adherence — drop the grid into a color sampler.
+- Verify palette adherence — drop the grid into a color sampler and compare against your hex list.

-• Show it to someone outside the project and ask them to describe the mood in three words.
+- Show it to someone outside the project and ask them to describe the mood in three words.
+If they cannot, the board is not communicating.

 Common mistakes

-• Style drift — every prompt invents its own lighting.
+- Style drift — every prompt invents its own lighting.
+Fix: name the exact light once and repeat it verbatim.

 FAQ

-• Should I include text on the images?
-No. Text belongs on the deck around the moodboard.
+- Should I put text on the images?
+No. Text belongs on the deck around the moodboard, not baked into the visuals.

-• Can I mix AI and stock images?
-Yes — moodboards are about feeling, not authorship.
+- Can I mix AI and stock images?
+Yes.
+A moodboard is about feeling, not authorship.

-• What if the client picks one image to actually use?
-Replace it with a real photo.
+- What if the client picks one image to actually use?
+Replace it with a real photo or a licensed shot.
 Moodboards are direction, not deliverables.

 Tags: #AI writing #Workflow